Apps for Parents: Market Overview, Types, and Examples

 Other types of parental control apps are location tracking applications.
 They allow users to find out where their family members are at any moment and get notifications when they leave home or arrive at their destination.

-For example, the Find My Kids app lets parents know where their children are and vise versa.
+For example, the Family Locator app lets parents know where their children are and vise versa.
 It also monitors the battery life of the smartphone being tracked.
 This lets parents know whether their child isn’t responding to calls or the battery is dead.

 6. Apps for parents of disabled children